Particular/docs.particular.net/persistence/sql/outbox_modes_sqlpersistence_[6,).partial.md

 ### ADO.NET

-By default the outbox uses the ADO.NET local transactions abstracted via `DbTransaction`.
+By default, the outbox uses the ADO.NET local transactions abstracted via `DbTransaction`.
 This is appropriate for most situations.

 #### Isolation Level